tomaytotomato/location4j/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/tomaytotomato/location4j)
 ![GitHub License](https://img.shields.io/github/license/tomaytotomato/location4j)

-location4j is a library that provides location data and location searching within a simple API.
+location4j is a library for Java that provides data lookups for countries, states and cities along with a parsing and search service.

 There are no calls to 3rd party Geolocation services e.g. (Google Maps) or LLMs like ChatGPT.